-- (5) This number does not include 2,965 SARs that Mr. Joyce has the right to exercise within 60 days of April 30, 2019.
+- (4) This number does not include 1,603 SARs that Mr. Joyce has the right to exercise within 60 days of April 30, 2019.
 These SARs do not convert into common stock on a one-for-one basis when exercised.
-The SARs are settled in shares of AZZ common stock of an amount equal to the excess value of the exercise price over the grant date price. - (6) This number does include 992 shares of common stock that Mr. Lavelle has the right to acquire within 60 days relating to RSUs. - (7) This number does not include 2,711 SARs that Ms. Mackey has the right to exercise within 60 days of April 30, 2019.
+The SARs are settled in shares of AZZ common stock of an amount equal to the excess value of the exercise price over the grant date price.
+Based on the closing price of our common stock on April 30, 2020 (\$31.39), no amounts would be payable with respect to the SARs. - (5) This number does not include 2,711 SARs that Ms. Mackey has the right to exercise within 60 days of April 30, 2019.
 These SARs do not convert into common stock on a one-for-one basis when exercised.
 The SARs are settled in shares of AZZ common stock of an amount equal to the excess value of the exercise price over the grant date price.
-This number does include 1,190 shares of common stock that Ms. Mackey has the right to acquire within 60 days relating to RSUs. - (8) The number of shares of our common stock that all of our directors and executive officers own as a group.
-This number includes 11,784 shares of common stock that members of this group have the right to acquire within 60 days relating to RSUs under the Company's 2014 Plan.
+Based on the closing price of our common stock on April 30, 2020 (\$31.39), no amounts would be payable with respect to the SARs. - (6) This number represents the total shares of AZZ common stock owned by Mr. Pirnat as of the date of his death on February 9, 2020. - (7) The number of shares of our common stock that all of our directors and executive officers own as a group (including any non-NEO executive officers).
+This number also includes 25,627 RSUs that will vest within 60 days of April 30, 2020 for our executive officers (including any non-NEO executive officers).